-About the query letter itself: mine opened with a one sentence hook, followed by the genre and word count (which every agent wants up front), and then the pitch.
-In the pitch, I gave enough information about the main character to make the agent curious about her.
-When I asked writer Kevin St. Jarre to read my query, he mentioned that I needed to add something to make the agent care about the characters, which made a big difference when I did.
+Also, getting feedback on your query helps.
+A fellow writer told me I needed to add a line or two to make the agent care about the characters, which made a big difference.
 I also made the conflict in the story clear.
-Eventually I found a way to use colorful language to show what sets my writing apart.
-As I mentioned, I constantly reevaluated my query it as I worked down my list, and as I did, I noticed got more requests for the mss.
+I found a way to use colorful language to show what sets my writing apart.
+I constantly reevaluated my query it as I worked down my list, and as I did, I noticed got more requests for the manuscript.

 The query letter is still the best way to get your work in front of an agent, unless you have a personal connection.
 I took my time writing it, and researching who to send it to.

-Angelica had always suspected there was something deeply disturbing about her family, but the truth was more than she bargained for.
+Angelica Schirrick had always suspected there was something deeply disturbing about her family, but the truth was more than she bargained for.